troygdaniel/jazzhands/README.md

 jazzhands.js
 ============

 Javascript library for simplified LEAP motion gesture binding.
-5 minute youtube video demo found here: http://youtu.be/ZWs0Gteocl8
+2 minute youtube video demo found here: http://youtu.be/ZWs0Gteocl8

 Interactive leap motion documentation can be found here: http://troygdaniel.com/jazz/documentation.html

+Please note, this library is still in Alpha.
+Version 1.0 is planned to retain the existing event bindings, but have a more maintainable code-base.
 ## Getting started
 Clone repository locally
 https://github.com/troygdaniel/jazzhands.git